poolup-devs/poolup_backend/README.md

-# BruinPool Backend
+# PoolUp Backend

-### api.bruinpool.io
+### api.poolup.co

-This is the backend code repository for Bruinpool: made with NodeJS, Express, and MongoDB w/ Mongoose.
+This is the backend code repository for PoolUp: made with NodeJS, Express, and MongoDB w/ Mongoose.
 For additional guidence/help, email bin315a1@g.ucla.edu or your current Engineering Manager.

 1. [Setup](#setup)